PenguinGit-GV/LowEffortLinkedIn/README.md

 # LowEffortLinkedIn
-Low Effort employee advocacy tool for startups who have employees with LinkedIn disabilities.
+Low Effort employee advocacy tool for startups who have employees with LinkedIn allergies or disabilities.

-Use Case: Difficulty getting employees outside of marketing to share social media posts.
+**Use Case:** Difficulty getting employees outside of marketing to share conmpany social media posts.

-Solution: A marketer types /create-post within a slack channel, enters URL of the articl to share, up to 3 variations of the post text, an optional image and sends.
-Other employees ust connect their personal LinkedIn accounts once, then they just click on the Slack-native button, and the post is auto-shared.
+**Solution:** A marketer types /create-post within a slack channel, enters URL of the article to share, up to 3 variations of the post text, an optional image and sends.
+Employees just connect their personal LinkedIn accounts once, then they just click on the Slack post button, and it is auto-shared.
 Takes 1 click and they never leave slack.

+**Where?** Designed to be deployed on Railway.com as a small service with postgres database.
+Most setup is creating the application within Slack.
+Env variables can be edited directly in the railway backend or the small web UI for the app.

 See [docs/PLAN.md](docs/PLAN.md) for the feature spec and implementation plan, [docs/SETUP.md](docs/SETUP.md) for the setup + deploy guide (Railway, Slack app, LinkedIn app), and [PRIVACY.md](PRIVACY.md) for the privacy policy.